 Plying is the easiest way to combine colorways: spin singles of each colorway and ply them together.
 It’s that simple.
 The yarn that comes out is described as marled or barber pole, and the more contrast between the colors that are mixed, the more obvious the barber pole is.
 The more plies and the more colorways that are used, the more they all blend together.

-Combination drafting is holding two (or more) colorways and drafting them together to create singles that are marled.
-Then two (or more) marled singles are plied, creating double or triple marl, with lots of short flecks of color.
+Combination drafting is holding 2 (or more) colorways and drafting them together to create singles that are marled.
+Then 2 (or more) marled singles are plied, creating double or triple marl, with lots of short flecks of color.